 Evaluate employees’ clarity, tone, and effectiveness in both written and verbal communication.
 Consider whether they share ideas and listen to others effectively.

-Examine the accuracy and consistency of deliverables, with a focus on these three aspects of work quality.
+Performance management must always include assessing the quality of deliverables, with a focus on these three aspects of work quality:

 12. Work Accuracy